Milan Kundera: The Festival of Insignificance

 The 2014 novel focuses on the musings of four male friends living in Paris who discuss their relationships with women and the existential predicament confronting individuals in the world, among other things.
 The novel received generally negative reviews.
 Michiko Kakutani of the New York Times describes the book as being a "knowing, pre-emptive joke about its own superficiality".
-A review in the Economist stated that the book was "sadly let down by a tone of breezy satire that can feel forced."
+A review in the Economist stated that the book was "sadly let down by a tone of breezy satire that can feel forced".

 Writing style and philosophy

-Kundera often explicitly identifies his characters as figments of his imagination, using a first-person narrator who comments on the characters in otherwise third-person narratives.
-Kundera is more concerned with the words that shape or mold his characters than with their physical appearance.
-In his non-fiction work, The Art of the Novel, he says that the reader's imagination automatically completes the writer's vision so that, as a writer, he is free to focus on the essential aspects of his characters, not on their physical characteristics, which are not critical to understanding them.
-Indeed, for Kundera the essential may not even include the interior psychological world of his characters.
-Still, at times, a specific feature or trait may become the character's idiosyncratic focus, such as Zdena's ugly nose in "Lost Letters" from The Book of Laughter and Forgetting.